You can go home again: Eden Robinson, Haisla novelist

 September 22nd, 2012

-The gritty urban world of Eden Robinson’s new novel Blood Sports (M&S), treatment set in Vancouver’s Downtown Eastside, doctor is far removed from the Haisla village of Kitamaat (pop.
+The gritty urban world of Eden Robinson’s new novel Blood Sports (M&S), of Kitamaat (pop.
 700), the setting for her first novel Monkey Beach (Knopf, 2000).
 But whether Robinson is depicting inner city grime or the eerie beauty of a remote inlet, her characters all find themselves drawn into a death-grip struggle for emotional and physical security.
 Vickie Jensen visited Eden Robinson in Kitamaat and she sends this report:

 Three years ago Eden Robinson moved back to the Haisla reservation in order to live with her parents in their quiet home that looks out onto the upper reaches of the Douglas Channel.
 Framed photographs of Eden and her sister Carla, the first Aboriginal anchorwoman for CBC TV news, are prominently displayed everywhere.
 Her father Johnny Robinson suffers from Parkinson’s and it looked like the disease was advancing rapidly.
 Fortunately most of his symptoms turned out to be side effects from medication.